GoogleCloudPlatform/dataflow-video-analytics/README.md

 # Video Analytics Solution Using Dataflow & Video AI
 This repo contains a reference implementation of a video analytics solution by using Datafow & Video AI.
 It's easy to deploy solution and can be used in following use cases:

-1. Analyze video contents stored in GCS for any feature types by  using a pre built ML model as part of Video Intelligent API.
+1. Analyze video contents stored in GCS for any feature types by using Video Intelligent API.
 2. Analyze live streaming video by using Video Intelligence Streaming API
-3. Analyze by using a custom model in Auto ML
+3. Analyze video contents by using Auto ML and real time prediction using Cloud ML Engine

 ## Reference Architecture